-LED Luminaires proposed for the Project must have a (CCT) correlated color temperature of less than or equal to 3000 degrees kelvin.
+LED Luminaires proposed for the Project must have a correlated color temperature (CCT) of less than or equal to 3000 degrees kelvin.

 Each Proposal must include complete LED luminaire product submittals, as defined in the Exhibit A-Lighting Specifications, for each and every luminaire product being proposed to meet the specifications for "default/normal" light levels for each of the Chicago lighting contexts described in Exhibit A.